Code-Institute-Submissions/Cy-2-30-QuizGamePP3-/README.md

 ## Features Not Included
 * The game does not rank all the players score when displaying the score.
 * Menu chartflow has changed.

     * The menu buttons are located above the terminal.
     * Each menu button (__Info, Score Board, Contact Us__) has dropdown window to display the information.
 The windows each has respective exit button leading back to main page.
     * The __Contact Us__ form does not have a window on exit but a feedback message regarding the form submission.
     * The form does not submit into google sheets.
 There was not enough time to resolve errors causing the form not to submit and on the next release the feature would be included.
+    * The name validation does not check if the name has numbers.

 [Table of Content](#table-of-content):arrow_up: